Lead (P

 • Since 2012, major reductions to lead in the environment are being made through the comprehensive Fugitive Dust Reduction Program

-• Air measurements for lead in Trail are lower than the U.S. EPA standard of 0.15 micrograms per cubic metre (µg/m³).
-In 2020, lead in ambient air had fallen to an average of 0.07 µg/m³.
+• Since 2020, air measurements for Pb in Trail are lower than the U.S. EPA standard of 0.15 micrograms per cubic metre (µg/m³).
 Canada doesn’t have an applicable standard.

 Reducing health risks to children associated with Lead (Pb)